 The unprecedented infrastructure explosion in NSW and Victoria means there’s a stronger call for effective communications and engagement practitioners than ever before.
 Government and community expectations are higher; profitability for contractors is tighter; the cost of delivering projects is phenomenal.

-Traditionally considered a ‘soft’ expense in project delivery, there can be a misconception that communications and engagement in big infrastructure amount to door-knocking and party planning.
+Traditionally considered a ‘soft’ expense in project delivery, there can be a misconception that communications and engagement in big infrastructure amounts to door-knocking and party planning.
 Those of us who do it day-in and -out know it requires strategy, planning, tools and adherence to an often-onerous client contract.

-With a focus in the right areas, and the tools in place to deliver clarity and reliability, communications and engagement can be the smoothest-running discipline across a project.
+With focus in the right areas, and the tools in place to deliver clarity and reliability, communications and engagement can be the smoothest-running discipline across a project.

-Here are four basic building-blocks to achieving certainty, trust, and transparency in project communications and engagement.
+Here are four basic building-blocks to achieving certainty, trust and transparency in project communications and engagement.

 1. A management plan for overarching success